-Collision Damage Waiver is often subject to an excess, which can range between 500 EUR and 1,500 EUR*Your insurance4carhire policy is designed to cover the excess you’ll be left liable for, and will also include damage to the windows, tyres, undercarriage, roof and headlights which may be excluded from the car rental company’s insurance.
-Just be aware, we won’t cover for any accidental damage you might have to the interior of the vehicle.
+Collision Damage Waiver is often subject to an excess, which can range between 500 EUR and 1,500 EUR*.
+Your insurance4carhire policy is designed to cover the excess you are liable for.
+It will also include damage to the windows, tyres, undercarriage, roof and headlights which may be excluded from the car rental company’s insurance.
+Just be aware, we won’t provide cover for any accidental damage you might have to the interior of the vehicle.

-*Based on findings for quotes with Budget, Avis and Hertz in August 2015.
+*Based on findings for quotes with Budget, Hertz, Avis, Firefly, Goldcar, Dollar and Sixt in May 2019.